CloudFerro/ordering-script/README.md

 1. Install all necessary libraries from `requirements.txt` file by `pip install -r requirements.txt` in your terminal.
 2. Make sure to provide essential variables in `json` folder:
 - no matter what, you have to provide proper parameters in `keycloak_ordering.json` and `order_body.json`
 - if you'd like to place an order by providing a query, without hardcoding products, then you also have to fill `query.json`.
-If `queryURL` that you provided is `HDA`, then you also have to provide parameters in `keycloak_catalogue.json`
+If `queryURL` that you provided is `HDA`, then you also have to put a list of `WorkflowOptions` into `order_body.json` and provide parameters in `keycloak_catalogue.json`.
 ### keycloak_catalogue.json/keycloak_ordering.json
 These variables that you're seeing down below are essential for keycloak authorization:
 ```